philrwebb/Generation/readme.md

 └── tsconfig.json
 </code></pre>

+# The Project
+## mermaid folder
+contains:
+* classes.md - a mermaid diagram file that describes the underlying meta model that will be the basis for all code generation.
+* model.md - The mermaid diagram file that describes the thing we want to generate
+* model.mmd -
+## src folder
+contains:
+1. genmodel.ts - the typescript types that describe the meta model.
+2. jsonModelGenerator.ts - the typescript code to generate the meta description of our input model.md
+3. folders that contain generators that use the meta description to generate specific code.

+As is - you should be able to run npx tsc to build the js (into a dist folder).
+You could also npx ts-node ./src/jsonModelGenerator.ts to run the typescript directly.

 # Code Generation Part 1

 Consider how to generate code artefacts from a model representing the data domain of an application.
 Code artefacts that you might generate include: